KaihaoYuHW/Verilog-RS232/README.md

 ## project structure
 - "doc": the information for each module (see .md)

-- "ise_project": the whole project file created in ISE Project Navigator, which also includes the bit file

 - "rtl": the implementation of all modules (see .v)

 - "sim": all testbenches of each module